jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2011-10-31-Casajuegos.md

 permalink: /:categories/:title/
 feature_img: /images/embedded_projects/casajuegoscafe/casajuegos_img00.jpg
 excerpt: "windows, embedded, media, entertainment, networking, gaming"
-purpose: "The purpose of the project was to establish a start-up that could offer services as a modern video game arcade and an offline media-streaming hub at a location in Lilongwe, Malawi, South-East Africa."
+purpose: "The purpose of the project was to offer services as a modern video game arcade and an offline media-streaming hub at a location in Lilongwe, Malawi, South-East Africa."
 toc: true
 classes: wide
 images: